 - Add them to your overnight oats or morning oatmeal.

-- Add it to Brioche French toast for a special treat.
+- Add it to cottage cheese dip or whipped cottage cheese for a special treat.

 - How long will it last in the fridge?
 I have had success storing this for up to one week in the fridge.